ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/opencr_setup.md

 ![](/assets/images/platform/turtlebot3/opencr/opencr_models.png)

 You can use `PUSH SW 1` and `PUSH SW 2` buttons to see whether your robot has been properly assembled.
-This process tests the left and right DYNAMIXELs and the OpenCR board.
+This process tests the left and right DYNAMIXEL's and the OpenCR board.

 1. After assembling TurtleBot3, connect the battery to OpenCR and turn on the power switch.
 You can see that the `Power LED` of OpenCR turns on.
 2. Place the robot on the floor.
 For the test, safety radius of 1 meter (about 40 inches) is recommended.